Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 The silence that ensued was a genuine relief.
 Marty had truly enjoyed herself, but the moment of peace felt like a weight off her shoulders, or like taking off a too-tight shirt after a long day.
 As soon as the door was closed and she could no longer hear Miller’s voice echoing up the stairwell, she turned and leaned against it with a sigh.

-“Whew…”
+"Whew…"

 Adam groaned and stretched on the couch.
-“Yeah.
-Love ‘em all, but…”
+"Yeah.
+Love ‘em all, but…"

-“But I’m glad their gone,” Marty finished for him.
+"But I’m glad their gone," Marty finished for him.

 He chuckled.
-“Yeah.
-Ain’t had some actual quiet in…”
+"Yeah.
+Ain’t had some actual quiet in…"

-“Too long,” Marty agreed.
+"Too long," Marty agreed.
 On a slightly tipsy whim, she straddled his lap and sat down.
-“We should leave Diego with your dad more often.”
+"We should leave Diego with your dad more often."

 He chuckled and ran his mitts up her legs.
-“And do what?”
+"And do what?"

-“Well…” she laughed as he goosed her and pulled her a little closer, and trailed a fingernail around the collar of his tank-top.
-“I can think of something we’ve not done in far too long...”
+"Well…" she laughed as he goosed her and pulled her a little closer, and trailed a fingernail around the collar of his tank-top.
+"I can think of something we’ve not done in far too long..."

 Adam gave a languid, goofy grin.
-“Uh-huh.
-Mighta forgot what I’m s’posed to do…”
+"Uh-huh.
+Mighta forgot what I’m s’posed to do…"

 His hands moved down, suggesting that was a lie.

 She kissed his nose.
-“I’m sure it’ll come back to you.”
+"I’m sure it’ll come back to you."

-“Well, you know me…I may not be the smartest, but I’ll practice anything ‘till I’m the best!”
+"Well, you know me…I may not be the smartest, but I’ll practice anything ‘till I’m the best!"

-“You promise?
-That’s a lot of practice.”
+"You promise?
+That’s a lot of practice."

 Adam did that unfairly sexy thing where he moved so fast she didn’t know what happened until it was over.
 Marty suddenly found herself pinned against the wall with her fingers splayed over his chest.
 He nipped gently at the side of her neck and then made her shiver with a snarling whisper right against her ear.

-“As much as you can take…maybe a little more.”
+"As much as you can take…maybe a little more."

 *Perfect.* Marty wrapped her arms around his neck and kissed him.